Ronny-Saputra/DAA-code/README.md

 # Dijkstra's Algorithm Implementation in C

 This project implements Dijkstra's algorithm for finding the shortest path from a starting city to all other cities in a graph.
-The implementation includes dynamic memory allocation, a priority queue for efficient node extraction, and allows the user to define city names.
+The implementation includes a priority queue for efficient node extraction, and allows the user to define city names.

+**Group Name: [Kelompok 4]**

+**Group Members:**
+- [Darren Clement Tandy]
+- [Delvryad Juhadel Panannangan]
+- [Grace Patricia Ananta]
+- [Ronny Saputra]

 ## Features

-- Dynamic handling of cities (no predefined limit other than memory).
 - Priority queue implementation for efficient time complexity.
 - User-defined city names for better clarity.
 - Interactive input for distances and starting city.